-How to Extend Layout
+How to Extend a Layout in Magento 2

 In Magento 2, you will have to work with the layout frequently.
 Layout customization includes multiple tasks that help you change any elements in your pages.
 To customize your layout, create extending and overriding layout files in your custom theme.
 All of these tasks can be done easily.